Tokyo Games relay opens in 100 days with 10,000 torchbearers

-TOKYO (AP) — The torch relay for the postponed Tokyo Olympics is to start in just over three months, and it faces the same questions as the Olympics about being held safely during the coronavirus pandemic.
+TOKYO (AP) — The torch relay for the postponed Tokyo Games will start in just over three months, and it faces the same questions as the Olympics about being held safely during the coronavirus pandemic.

-Organizers said Tuesday the relay is to begin on March 25 from the northeastern prefecture of Fukushima.
+Organizers said Tuesday the relay is set to begin on March 25 from the northeastern prefecture of Fukushima.
 This was also to have been the starting point for the relay before the Olympics were postponed nine months ago.

 This coastal area of Japan was devastated almost 10 years ago by an earthquake and tsunami and the subsequent meltdown of three nuclear reactors.